asecco/netspector/README.md

 ## Getting Started
 If you want to use this application, head over to the [Releases](https://github.com/asecco/IP-Location-Lookup/releases) section and download the latest version.
 Extract the downloaded zip file and run ```IP Location Lookup.exe```

-If you want to help develop this project, head down to the [Development](#development) section.
+If you want to help develop this project, head over to the [Development](#development) section.

 ## Features
 - Fast IP requests
-- Provided geolocation map
+- Geolocation map
 - IP logging with option for exporting
-- Dark/Light theme
+- Dark/light theme

 ## Development
-If you want to contribute to this application, setup your development environment and install the required dependencies.
+If you want to contribute to this project, setup your development environment and install the required dependencies.

     pip install -r requirements.txt

-Make your changes and then submit a pull request
+Make your changes and then submit a pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.